Category Archives: Darwin Awards

 A report on the inquest into Barling’s slithery demise

-“Girling then said ‘Now for the cobra!’
+“…Girling then said ‘Now for the cobra!’
 Deceased took the cobra out of the case and put it inside his waistcoat, it crawled round from the right side and came out at the left side… Girling drew it out and was holding the cobra between the head and middle of the body when it made a dart at his face.”

-Stewart and other witnesses also testified that Girling had been seen drinking ample quantities of gin at breakfast time.
+Stewart and other witnesses also testified that Girling was drinking ample quantities of gin at breakfast time.
 A zookeeper named Baker told the inquest “he believed that the deceased was intoxicated”.
-It was also noted that Girling had little if any experience with venomous snakes.
-A supervisor noted that Girling had only recently started working at the zoo after employment with the railways.
+It was also noted that Girling had little if any experience with venomous snakes; he had only recently started working at the zoo after employment with the railways.
+Unsurprisingly the coroner found that Girling had died as a “result of his own rashness whilst in a state of intoxication”.

 Source: The Daily News, London, October 23rd 1852.
-Content on this page is © Alpha History 2016.
+Content on this page is © Alpha History 2019-23.
 This content may not be republished without our express permission.
 For more information please refer to our Terms of Use or contact Alpha History.

 1989: Man escapes electric chair, dies on electric toilet

 “Convicted murderer Michael Anderson Godwin… has died after electrocuting himself, authorities said.
-Godwin was seated on a metal toilet and was apparently trying to repair earphones to a television set when he bit into the electrical cord, said State Corrections spokesman Francis Archibald.
+Godwin was seated on a metal toilet and was apparently trying to repair earphones to a television set, when he bit into the electrical cord, said State Corrections spokesman Francis Archibald.

 ‘It was a strange accident’, Archibald said.
 ‘He was sitting naked on a metal commode’… Richland County Coroner Frank Barron said Godwin was severely burned in his mouth and tongue.
 Barron said that an investigation is continuing but that it appears the electrocution was an accident.”